 3. Measure the mean power of the UE in the channel bandwidth of the radio access mode.
 The period of measurement shall be at least the continuous duration of one active sub-frame (1 ms) and in the uplink symbols.
 For TDD symbols with transient periods are not under test.

 6.2.1.4.3 Message contents

 6.2.1.4.3.0 General

-Message contents are according to TS 38.508-1 [12] subclause 4.6 and 5.4 with the following exceptions.
+Message contents are according to TS 38.508-1 [12] subclause 4.6 and 5.4 with the following exceptions